Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 So such a service-specific API shall be devised by the service integrator (i.e. the developer in charge of the integration of the C/C++ code to Erlang).
 But how?

 At the very least, what will be offered on the Erlang side by our ``foobar`` module shall be somehow specified.
-A very appropriate way of doing so is to list the `type specifications <http://erlang.org/doc/reference_manual/typespec.html>`_ of the targeted counterpart functions meant to be ultimately available (defined and exported) from Erlang, like in [#]_:
+A very appropriate way of doing so is to list (only) the `type specifications <http://erlang.org/doc/reference_manual/typespec.html>`_ of the targeted counterpart functions meant to be ultimately available (defined and exported) from Erlang, like in [#]_:

 .. code:: erlang